omkarcloud/botasaurus/README.md

 - Inside the function, we:
     - Navigate to Omkar Cloud
     - Extract the heading text
-    - Prepare the data to be automatically saved as JSON and CSV files by Botasaurus:
+    - Return the data to be automatically saved as `scrape_heading_task.json` by Botasaurus:
 ```python
     driver.get("https://www.omkar.cloud/")
     heading = driver.text("h1")